-It was not the first time I'd accepted a university position, and was certainly less overwhelming than my first - directing an applied research program in an actual war zone.
-Eastern Congo was an instructional trial by fire; I was conducting research and directing a program in English and French, which I had not spoken fluently before.
+It was not the first time I'd accepted a university position, and was certainly less overwhelming than my first - directing an applied research program in a war zone.
+Eastern Congo was an instructional trial by fire; I was conducting research and directing a program in English and French.
 Rebel activity, kidnapping, and mandatory evacuation were real concerns.
 It prepared me for anything.

 Accepting an instructional role at SJSU felt simple and direct, a joy and a pleasant expansion on my abilities.
 Yet, would it be a step in my life if it didn't come with some surprising twist?

 I have found myself obsessing recently about what we consider worthwhile sound.

 As I began to dig into organizing a semester's worth of lectures, I found myself struggling with balance and emphasis.
 Of course I want to cover all of Western music in all its complexity and beauty, but how relevant, really, is that?
 What do I miss if I ignore every other region, genre, and influence?